-Four men convicted in US federal court for conspiracy in the 2021 assassination of Haitian President Jovenel Moise
+Four men convicted in US federal court for conspiracy in assassination of Haitian President Jovenel Moise

 Photo: Al Jazeera

-Four men convicted in US federal court for conspiracy in the 2021 assassination of Haitian President Jovenel Moise
+Four men convicted in US federal court for conspiracy in assassination of Haitian President Jovenel Moise

-Four defendants—Arcangel Pretel Ortiz, Antonio Intriago, Walter Veintemilla, and James Solages—were found guilty on Friday in Miami federal court of conspiring to kill Haitian President Jovenel Moise in July 2021.
-Prosecutors proved they hired Colombian mercenaries and provided material support including money, weapons, and ammunition.
-All four face possible life sentences; a fifth defendant, Christian Emmanuel Sanon, will be tried separately.
+Four men, Arcangel Pretel Ortiz, Antonio Intriago, Walter Veintemilla, and James Solages, were convicted on Friday in Miami federal court of conspiracy to kill Haitian President Jovenel Moise in 2021 and providing material support for the plot.
+Prosecutors established that south Florida served as a central hub for planning and funding the assassination, which involved hiring Colombian mercenaries.
+All four defendants face possible life sentences; a fifth defendant, Christian Emmanuel Sanon, will be tried separately.

 18